 - The web address or email address of where the letters should be sent if they should be sent digitally.

 - The deadline by which you need the letter of recommendation submitted.

 - Any additional data that you wish to be included in you letter of recommendation.

 Submit these documents to the person you want to request write you a letter of recommendation.
+Some letter writers may ask that you provide them with more information about you to make it easier to write a letter.
 If they reply to you saying that they are able to write one for you, be sure to follow up with a thank you note.

 When to Ask for a Recommendation

 Give the person writing the letter ample time to submit a letter of recommendation.
 It’s recommended that your request for a recommendation be given to a person at least 1-2 months in advance.
 This will give them an opportunity to reflect and really put forth as much effort as possible when preparing your letter.
 Furthermore, some professors and physicians may not agree to writing a letter because of short notice.